PhilipCastiglione/sketchup/README.md

 ## TODO

 * confirm usage of GPU on linux
-* reduce the label space from 10 classes (initially, to one class)
 * MAYBE: multiple model pipeline, to reduce the learning required by each model (currently all in one)
 * train the model on The Beast
 * validate it